Coder-RD/SQL-Challenge/README.md

 ### 📚 Concepts Practiced

 - 🔹 SELECT
+- 🔹 WHERE
+- 🔹 Filtering Employee Records
+- 🔹 Salary Filtering
-- 🔹 Retrieving Employee Names
+- 🔹 Employee Experience Filtering
+- 🔹 Greater Than Operator (`>`)
+- 🔹 Less Than Operator (`<`)
+- 🔹 AND Operator
 - 🔹 ORDER BY
-- 🔹 Alphabetical Sorting
+- 🔹 Employee ID Sorting
-- 🔹 Ascending Order
 - 🔹 Query Writing
-- 🔹 Employee Data Retrieval

 ### 📂 Files Added

-    Day19-SQL/
+    Day20-SQL/
     │
-    ├── Employee Names.sql
+    ├── Employee Salaries.sql
-    └── Screenshot (225).png
+    └── Screenshot (230).png

 ### 💡 Key Concept

-The **Employee Names** challenge requires retrieving the names of all employees from the `Employee` table.
+The **Employee Salaries** challenge requires retrieving employee names based on their monthly salary and the number of months they have been working for the company.

-The employee names are displayed in **alphabetical order** using the `ORDER BY` clause.
+Employees are filtered using conditions on **salary** and **months**, and the result is sorted by **employee_id in ascending order**.

-### 🔑 SQL Concept Used
+### 🔑 SQL Concepts Used

     SELECT name
     FROM Employee
+    WHERE salary > ...
+      AND months < ...
-    ORDER BY name ASC;
+    ORDER BY employee_id ASC;

+The `WHERE` clause is used to filter employees according to salary and experience conditions.

+The `AND` operator combines multiple filtering conditions.

-The `SELECT` statement retrieves the employee names, while the `ORDER BY` clause sorts the names alphabetically in ascending order.
+The `ORDER BY` clause sorts the final result according to `employee_id` in ascending order.

 ### ✅ Status